ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Over the last 2 years, I’ve spoken with 643 developers from every corner of the planet.
 160 hours of yapping on the phone with many of you…</blockquote>

 <h3>4.
-Next.js vs React.js: Which One Should You Choose for Your Side Project? - <a href="https://medium.com/@evicky2002/next-js-vs-react-js-which-one-should-you-choose-for-your-side-project-4fe22ddc0320" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding JavaScript Objects: The Building Blocks of the Web - <a href="https://medium.com/@justinthomas0789/understanding-javascript-objects-the-building-blocks-of-the-web-a34482e26b23" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vignesh E`**
+✍️ **posted by `Justin Thomas`**

-<blockquote>If you’re a beginner web developer creating a side hustle project or prototyping an idea, at some point you might think about getting into…</blockquote>
+<blockquote>Imagine you’re setting up a library.
+Every book has certain properties: its title, author, genre, and number of pages.
+In JavaScript, we…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>